conor1982/Iris_Project_2020/README.md

 ***
 ## Objectives of Project
 1. Research the Dataset: Background information on the dataset with a summary.
-2. Download Data and upload into Github
+2. Download of Data and upload into Github
-3. Summary of Programming Language used and libraries utlised.
+3. Summary of programming language used and libraries utilised.
 4. Summarise statistics of the Data
 5. Histogram of each variable
 6. Scatter plots of each variable